 Another day, another new term is born into the beauty world.
 Ah, the joys of learning that something you’ve been doing since forever is now a “thing”.

 Strobing, which in real life means highlighting, is the new go-to makeup trend buzzing around the beauty world.
 For many women, the biggest trend of chiseling and structuring their face has been contouring.
+Some chose more invasive procedures such as dermal filler to achieve more long lasting results.
 From the massive amounts of contouring kits to the endless tutorials on how to accomplish the makeup trick at home, the amount of information was endless.

 You can thank the smart beauty brand powerhouses for introducing professional makeup artist tricks and tips via consolidated packaging that allowed us “normal” gals a peek into the beauty secrets of the industry.

 While the buzz is still growing, strobing is not taking the forefront as an easier way to sculpt and shape your face the way you want to.

 The shorter version: strobing is a semi- lazy way to contour your face in the easiest way possible.
 Seriously.
 It’s taking a highlighter of a shimmery pink, silver, gold or bronze hue and applying dabs of it above the cheekbones, forehead, temples nose and chin.
 Round up all of your illiminous products, and get to work, ladies!

 What strobing really does is add a highlighted effect to your face, giving you a luxurious glow in a matter of minutes.